Caritas (Lucas Cranach the Elder): Background

-Cranach, who has been has been credited as the most successful German artist of his time, was court painter to the Electors of Saxony for most of his career, and is known for his portraits of German princes, his collection of nudes, and his portraits of the leaders of the Protestant Reformation, whose cause he embraced with enthusiasm.
+Cranach, who has been credited as the most successful German artist of his time, was court painter to the Electors of Saxony for most of his career, and is known for his portraits of German princes, his collection of nudes, and his portraits of the leaders of the Protestant Reformation, whose cause he embraced with enthusiasm.
 He was a close friend of Martin Luther.
 Cranach also painted religious subjects, first in the Catholic tradition, and later trying to find new ways of conveying Lutheran religious concerns in art.
 He continued throughout his career to paint nude subjects drawn from mythology and religion.

 Cranch's paintings of mythological scenes which nearly always feature at least one slim female figure, naked but for a transparent drape or a large hat, produced early in his career, show Italian influences including that of Jacopo de' Barberi, who was at the court of Saxony for a period up to 1505.
 They then become rare until after the death of Frederick the Wise.
 The later nudes are in a distinctive style which abandons Italian influence for a revival of Late Gothic style.